 That’s not the case with the Peak Design feet.
 By tripod foot spike standards, these are small spikes and I would definitely recommend you use all three of them if you are going to buy them.
 Another difference from other tripod foot spikes is that these are not a tool-less installation.
 You will need to use the tool that comes with your Peak Design tripod, or the hex wrench that is supplied with the spikes.
 This tool removes the standard rubber feet from the tripod and installs the new spiked feet.

 The outcome of this installation method is that you probably don’t want to be doing it in the field because it’s kind of a pain in the ass.
-With other tripod feet you would usually carry them in your bag and screw them on as needed, but with these feet I think you have to make a decision as to whether this is something you want to have on your tripod all – or at least most – of the time.
+With other tripod feet you would usually carry them in your bag and screw them on as needed, but with these feet, I think you have to decide as to whether this is something you want to have on your tripod all – or at least most – of the time.
 With the spikes being so small, there is little, if any, weight penalty to having the spikes on the tripod all the time.
 If you’re primarily a landscape photographer then this isn’t going to be a problem.
-However if you transition from outdoor to indoor photography on a regular basis, you’ll want to consider this because the spikes could certainly scratch up wooden or stone flooring.
+However, if you transition from outdoor to indoor photography regularly, you’ll want to consider this because the spikes could certainly scratch up wooden or stone flooring.